filecoin-project/venus-docs/README.md

 ## Docs website

-Updates to `master` will trigger documentation website redeploys (in a separate repo).
+Updates to `master` in this repo will trigger documentation website redeploys (in a separate repo).

 ## Licenses